Boikivshchyna

 Park History

 Efforts to establish protected areas in the Boyko Highland region began in the 1990s following Ukrainian independence, driven by concerns over intensifying logging and loss of old-growth forests.
-The national nature park was officially established by presidential decree in 2010 after extensive consultation with local communities and scientific institutions.
-The park was designed to balance nature conservation with sustainable use of traditional landscapes.
+The national nature park was officially established by presidential decree on 11 April 2019, when President Petro Poroshenko signed the corresponding decree, after extensive consultation with local communities and scientific institutions.
+[1] The park was designed to balance nature conservation with sustainable use of traditional landscapes.

 Major Trails And Attractions

 The park offers a network of hiking trails traversing beech forests, mountain ridges, and traditional highland villages where visitors can observe wooden architecture and pastoral landscapes.
-Key attractions include the summit of Parashka at 1,268 meters offering panoramic views of the Carpathian ranges, and several picturesque waterfalls on tributaries of the Stryi River.
-Historic wooden churches in the villages of Matkiv and Turiia showcase masterful timber construction techniques.
+Key attractions include the summit of Mount Pikui at 1,405 meters, the highest mountain in Lviv Oblast, offering panoramic views of the Carpathian ranges, and several picturesque waterfalls on tributaries of the Stryi River.
+[1] The source of the Stryi River originates within the park and is accessible via maintained trails.
+Historic wooden churches in the Boyko-style villages showcase masterful timber construction techniques.

 Visitor Facilities And Travel